 Rum balls, on the other hand, have a crushed cookie or cake mixed in with the other ingredients.
 They’re much less delicate and easier to make, but that doesn’t make them less yummy.

 The reason I named this confectionery truffle balls because it’s like a rum ball and sort of looks like a truffle!
-I call them Florentine truffle balls is because my friend, a now retired florist, decorated my table at the Gala with floral fabric and a statue that was Tuscan-inspired.
-The recipe has Italian heritage, after all.
+I call them “Florentine” because of the recipe’s Italian heritage!

-Normally, these truffle balls are made with ladyfingers – the soft kind – not Savoirdi biscuits, which are the only kind I can find locally, as well as on Amazon.
-This is a first for Amazon disappointing me.
+Normally, these truffle balls are made with ladyfingers – the soft kind – not Savoirdi biscuits, which are the only kind I can find locally.

-Another option is to make your favorite pound cake and lighten it by folding a couple whipped egg whites into the batter before baking.
+If you can’t get them either, an option is to make a high quality pound cake and lighten it by folding a couple whipped egg whites into the batter before baking.

 Even though it’s really not like me to take major shortcuts in the kitchen, I picked up a pound cake at the store to substitute for the ladyfingers.
-It’s a heavier texture than lady fingers, but it works, and has no specific flavor.
+It’s a heavier texture than lady fingers, but it works, and has a neutral flavor.